Meigs County License Hearing Guide

 Possible Outcomes

-• Restricted/Hardship License Granted: The hearing officer may grant a restricted or hardship license, allowing you to drive for specific purposes, such as work, school, or medical appointments.
-(See more below)
+• Restricted/Hardship License Granted: The BMV grants a restricted or hardship license, allowing you to drive under specific conditions.

-• Costs and Application Process: Applying for a restricted license involves filing an application with the court and paying associated fees.
+• Costs and Application Process: The application process involves filing a petition with the court and paying associated fees.

 Getting Your License Back